alacritythief/Ultimate-Pong/README.md

 Ultimate-Pong
 =============

 A variation on the game Pong using the Gosu/Ashton libraries.
-The game features box collision detection, local multiplayer, particle effects, AI, and scoring.
+The game features box collision detection, local multiplayer, particle effects, AI, sound, and scoring.

 This is a work in progress.